 What This Means for You

 The full research deep dive includes additional insights into how participants empowered their managers and what resources they provided them.
-Download the deep dive for inspiration and examples, as well as a story of how one organization saw success when providing the model to managers.
+Click the image below to download the deep dive for inspiration and examples, as well as a story of how one organization saw success when providing the model to managers.

 Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in change management.
 His work forms the foundation of the largest body of knowledge in the world on managing the people side of change to deliver organizational results.